Internship in Architecture Program (IAP)

-The Intern Architect Program (IAP) is a comprehensive program administered by the AAA and intended to instill the integrity, judgment, and skills necessary for a successful career as a Registered Architect (RA).
+The Internship in Architecture Program (IAP) is a comprehensive program administered by the AAA and intended to instill the integrity, judgement, and skills necessary for a successful career as a Registered Architect (RA).

 To successfully complete the IAP, Interns must achieve:

 - 3,720 hours (minimum two calendar years*) of approved work experience logged under the direct supervision of their supervisor (employer) and mentor**,

 - The successful completion of the ExAC or NCARB examination,